Important Changes to Entry Requirements for 2017:

 - Public / Private Transportation allowance – (LEAP or Rail Card or bursary)

 - Meal Plan – 2 tea/coffee and two meals per day

 Information for Northern Ireland Applicants

 - McAleese Scholarship for Northern Ireland Students: DCU applicants with a permanent home address in Northern Ireland, presenting 3 A Level results, with a minimum requirement of 2 ‘A’ and 1 ‘B’ grades may be eligible for the McAleese Scholarship.
-The scholarship allows successful applicants to gain one of forty reserved places across a number of DCU undergraduate programmes and includes a small cash award.
+The scholarship allows successful applicants to gain one of five reserved places across a number of DCU undergraduate programmes and includes a small cash award.
 Applicants must meet DCU minimum entry requirements and specific programme entry requirements as outlined on the DCU website here.
 Applicants should apply through CAO by the normal closing date of 1st February or before the late closing date of 1st May.
 Applicants must also submit a McAleese Scholarship Application Form directly to DCU.
 To obtain a copy of the application form, click here.
 For further information about this scholarship, call Registry on 01-7005338 or email firstname.lastname@example.org.